 Events & Seminars Calendar

-Here, we list public research seminars at the MPI-CBG and events targeted at the general public and the scientific community.
+Here, we list public events and research seminars at the MPI-CBG and events targeted at the general public and the scientific community.

 Information on internal seminars is available via the MPI-CBG Intranet.
 You can find further information on upcoming research seminars and scientific events happening at all Dresden research institutions via the Dresden Science Calendar.